-Jury verdict of $825,000 on behalf of Philippina plaintiff brought to Los Angeles and forced to work 18 hours per day while captive in defendants' home.
-Prevailed on all claims including false imprisonment, fraud, assault, battery and negligence against defendants, one of whom was a lawyer and executive at Sony Pictures.
-(2004).
+Jury verdict of $825,000 on behalf of Philippine plaintiff brought to Los Angeles and forced to work 18 hours per day while captive in defendants’ home.
+Prevailed on all claims, including false imprisonment, fraud, assault, battery and negligence against defendants, one of whom was a lawyer and executive at Sony Pictures (2004).

-Former Men's Central Jail Inmate v.
-LA County
+Former Men’s Central Jail Inmate v.
+Los Angeles County

-Settlement of $475,000 from LA County Sheriff's Department for civil rights violations involving excessive force at the Men's Central Jail (2013)
+Settlement of $475,000 from Los Angeles County Sheriff’s Department for civil rights violations involving excessive force at the Men’s Central Jail (2013).

 Doe v.
 DPSS

-Court rules state must give $25 million to private non profit because of due process denials in grant process (1998).
+Court rules that state must give $25 million to private nonprofit because of due process denials in grant process (1998).